Pudel temperament

 Frequently Asked Questions

-What is the typical Poodle temperament?
+What is the typical Pudel temperament?

-Are Poodles good with children?
+Are Pudels good with children?

 Yes!
-Poodles are typically excellent with children.
+Pudels are typically excellent with children.
 Our community data shows they are patient and gentle, making them wonderful family dogs.
 However, always supervise interactions between dogs and young children, and teach children how to properly interact with dogs.

-How much exercise does a Poodle need?
+How much exercise does a Pudel need?

-Poodles are moderate energy dogs, needing approximately 60-90 min/day of exercise.
+Pudels are moderate energy dogs, needing approximately 60-90 min/day of exercise.
 Needs 60-90 minutes of daily exercise.
 This should include both physical exercise (walks, play) and mental stimulation (puzzle toys, training).

-Are Poodles easy to train?
+Are Pudels easy to train?

-Poodles are highly trainable.
+Pudels are highly trainable.
 Quick learner, eager to please, excellent for first-time owners.
 Use positive reinforcement.

-Can Poodles live in apartments?
+Can Pudels live in apartments?

-Poodles may find apartment living challenging due to their moderate energy energy levels.
+Pudels may find apartment living challenging due to their moderate energy energy levels.
 They do best with access to a yard, though dedicated owners can make apartment living work with sufficient outdoor exercise.

-Are Poodles good for first-time dog owners?
+Are Pudels good for first-time dog owners?